Cognitive & Affective Neurosciences (CAN) Lab

 Welcome to the CUA CAN Lab!

-Kelly Gill presented a poster on her MA research project entitled, "The impact of trait emotion regulation and memory on social inference skills," at the SRCD Biennial Meeting in Austin, TX April.
+Kelly Ferreira presented a poster on her MA research project entitled, "The impact of trait emotion regulation and memory on social inference skills," at the SRCD Biennial Meeting in Austin, TX April.
 Congratulations, Kelly!

 CAN lab members made an excellent showing at CUA Research Day in April.
-Jonathan Penepent, Annie Rubino, Kelly Gill, MaryGrace Cruser, and Angela Shuback all presented posters on their work in the lab.
+Jonathan Penepent, Annie Rubino, Kelly Ferreira, MaryGrace Cruser, and Angela Shuback all presented posters on their work in the lab.
 And, Parmis Khosravi gave an excellent talk on her work.
 Nice job to all!

 Parmis Khosravi has been accepted into the Applied Experimental PhD program.
 Congratulations, Parmis!

 A new publication by Dr. Adleman and colleagues, "Age-related differences in the neural correlates of trial-to-trial variations of reaction time," has recently been published in Developmental Cognitive Neuroscience.
 Read it here.

 CAN lab alum, Rosa Heryak (B.A., 2016), has accepted a position as Research Coordinator for the Serenity Study at Kent State University.
 Congratulations, Rosa!

 CAN lab MA student, Parmis Khosravi, has received the DCPA 2016 Student Grant Research Award!
 The scholarship is awarded to one psychology or neuroscience graduate student in the DC region.
 The funds will support Parmis and Angela Shuback's master's project entitled, "The effects of current mood on attention and conflict processing during a cognitive task using stimuli with task-irrelevant emotional valence."
 Congratulations, Parmis!